Listeriosis frequently asked questions

 Listeria monocytogenes is widespread in the environment and can be found in soil and water.
 Vegetables can become contaminated from the soil or from manure used as fertilizer.
 Animals can carry the bacterium without appearing ill, and meat or dairy products from these animals can be contaminated.
 Foods may also be contaminated after processing, e.g. cheese.

 The foods most often associated with infection are ready-to-eat refrigerated and processed foods such as: pre-prepared cooked and chilled meals, soft cheeses, cold cuts of meat, pâtés and smoked fish.
+Increasingly, outbreaks of listeriosis associated with fresh produce (particularly fresh vegetables that undergo little or no heat treatment) are being reported.

 How is listeriosis treated?